Autism in Women and Adults: The Invisible Diagnosis

 Conclusion: Autism in Women Deserves Visibility

-Autism in women and adults is not a niche topic -- it potentially affects hundreds of thousands of people who go through life without a diagnosis.
-The diagnostic gap is closing only slowly, but every woman who informs herself and has the courage to look more closely is a step in the right direction.
+Autism in women and adults is not a niche topic, it potentially affects hundreds of thousands of people who go through life without a diagnosis.
+The diagnostic gap is closing slowly.
+Still, every woman who reads up and dares to look more closely is a step in the right direction.

-A gender-sensitive screening is a valuable first step.
-It does not replace professional diagnostics but can provide the crucial impetus to begin your own path to diagnosis.
+A gender-sensitive screening is a useful first step.
+It does not replace professional diagnostics, but it can give you the push you need to start the path to a diagnosis.